usingtechnology/common-hosted-form-service-techdocs/docs/Capabilities/Integrations/Event-Stream-Service.md

 Moving forward, CHEFS will fire events (with encrypted payloads) and allow the consumers to define the logic for processing on their end.
 An Event Streaming Service allows multiple consumers to process the same event.
 For instance, the Form Owner can process the submission data, while a metrics reporter can add a count to their submissions totals, another service can analyze service loads by sector.

-This initial phase will introduce the Event Streaming Service as a component of CHEFS with the intention that this component grows, matures and becomes a Common Component.
+This initial phase will introduce the Event Streaming Service as a component of CHEFS, with the intention that it grows, matures, and becomes a Common Component.

 ## nats.io
 [NATS](https://nats.io) is a connective technology built for the ever increasingly hyper-connected world.
 It is a single technology that enables applications to securely communicate across any combination of cloud vendors, on-premise, edge, web and mobile, and devices.
-NATS consists of a family of open source products that are tightly integrated but can be deployed easily and independently.
+NATS consists of a family of open-source products that are tightly integrated but can be deployed easily and independently.
 NATS is being used globally by thousands of companies, spanning use-cases including microservices, edge computing, mobile, IoT and can be used to augment or replace traditional messaging.

-NATS has been used successfully by many other projects within BC Government.
-It can be scaled horizontally and runs without the need for a paid operator (i.e. [Kafka](https://kafka.apache.org)).
+NATS has been successfully used by many other projects within the BC Government.
+It can be scaled horizontally and runs without the need for a paid operator (e.g., [Kafka](https://kafka.apache.org)).

 NATS has official clients in multiple mainstream languages so Form Owners shouldn't have to adopt a new language to write their event consumers.